rtoal/ple/george/README.md

 # George Explorations

 This language is quite antique and, as such, does not have a dedicated, sponsored compiler or repl.
-That being said, there is a straightforward tutoirial to implement a interpreter created by `georgjz` hosted on <a href="https://georgjz.github.io/george-01/">GitHub</a>
+That being said, there is a straightforward tutorial to implement a interpreter created by `georgjz` hosted on <a href="https://georgjz.github.io/george-01/">GitHub</a>

 ## About George